HemanthSai03/LLM-assessment/README.md

 CREATE A REACT APP USING LLM

-To run the webpage install the react app and node modules
+To run the webpage install the react app and node modules and then add the components given above

 By using npm start we can host the react app